ipfs/ipfs-docs/docs/concepts/content-addressing.md

 # Content addressing and CIDs

 ::: tip
-For a deep dive into content addressing and how it works, take a look at the ProtoSchools course on the [Anatomy of a CID](https://proto.school/#/anatomy-of-a-cid).
+For a deep dive into how Content Identifiers (CIDs) are constructed, take a look at ProtoSchool's tutorial on the [Anatomy of a CID](https://proto.school/#/anatomy-of-a-cid).
 :::

 A _content identifier_, or CID, is a label used to point to material in IPFS.
 It doesn't indicate _where_ the content is stored, but it forms a kind of address based on the content itself.
 CIDs are short, regardless of the size of their underlying content.